 How To Make These Homestyle Biscuits

 Preheat your oven to 450 degrees Fahrenheit.
-You can line a baking sheet with parchment paper or simply use an ungreased baking sheet.
+You can line a baking sheet with parchment paper or use an ungreased baking sheet.
 To make buttermilk biscuits, place flour in a large mixing bowl and add butter that has been cut into cubes.
 Using a pastry cutter or forks, “cut” the butter cubes into pea-size pieces or coarse crumbs.
 It helps to coat the butter in a little flour when doing this.

 Add buttermilk to the flour and pieces of butter and mix well with a spoon.
 The mixture will be “sticky.”
 Sprinkle your work surface with flour and then place your dough on top.
 Mold the flour mixture into a cohesive ball and then pat it into a circle or rectangle so that it’s about an inch thick.
 There’s no need to pull out your rolling pin to roll the dough like it’s a pie crust.

 Next, use a round biscuit cutter to cut out the biscuits from the dough.
 The number of biscuits you get will vary depending on the size of the biscuit cutter – or cup- that you use.
-If you use a 2 ½-inch biscuit cutter, you might get 8-10 biscuits.
+If you use a 2 1/2-inch biscuit cutter, you might get 8-10 biscuits.
 If you use a 3-inch biscuit cutter, you will get fewer biscuits.

 I like to use a drinking glass.
 You can dip the open end in a little flour to help prevent sticking.
 Then when you are finished, rinse it off, and then you can put it in the dishwasher to clean.